BJL156/Smol-Engine/README.md

 # Smol Game Engine
-SmolGE (Smol Game Engine) is was made mostly for me further deepen my skills with OpenGL.
+SmolGE (Smol Game Engine) is was made mostly for me to further deepen my skills with OpenGL.

-This is my second attempt on making a game tool with OpenGL my first was called "OpenGL Game Test" which can be found here: https://github.com/BJL156/OpenGL-Game-Test.
+This is my second attempt on making a game tool with OpenGL my first was called "OpenGL Game Test" which can be found here: https://github.com/BJL156/OpenGL-Game-Test I am starting this test because I feel as if I have learned a lot since the first test and I can also write better code now.
+Although my next test this will most likely be the reason for doing another test.

 ## Front End
 Games are written in the `Game.cpp` file were it looks something along the lines of this: